Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Related Work

-\textbf{Representational Space Similarity. } Previous work has studied neuron activation spaces by utilizing metrics to compare the geometric similarities of representational spaces \citep{Raghu2017SVCCASV, wang2018understanding, kornblith2019similarityneuralnetworkrepresentations, klabunde2024resicomprehensivebenchmarkrepresentational, klabunde2023similarityneuralnetworkmodels, Kriegeskorte2008}.
-It was found that even models with different architectures may share similar representation spaces, hinting at feature universality.
-However, these techniques have yet to be applied to the feature spaces of sparse autoencoders trained on LLMs.
+\textbf{Representational Space Similarity. } Previous work has studied neuron activation spaces by utilizing metrics to compare the geometric similarities of representational spaces \citep{Raghu2017SVCCASV, wang2018understanding, kornblith2019similarityneuralnetworkrepresentations, klabunde2024resicomprehensivebenchmarkrepresentational, klabunde2023similarityneuralnetworkmodels, Kriegeskorte2008, SucholutskyAligned}, finding that even models with different architectures may share similar representation spaces, hinting at feature universality.
+However, these techniques have yet to be applied to the feature spaces of SAEs trained on LLMs.
 Moreover, these techniques compare the similarity of paired input activations.
 Our work differs as it compares the similarity of paired \emph{feature weights}.
-Essentially, previous works do not show that one can match LLMs by features that both LLMs find in common.
+Essentially, previous works do not show that one can match LLMs by features learned by both LLMs.
+For vision models, \cite{kondapaneni2025representational} discover shared and unique visual concepts between different models.

-\textbf{Feature Manifolds. } In real world data, features may lie on a manifold, where nearby features respond to similar data. \citep{olah_batson_2023_feature, bricken2023monosemanticity}.
-Previous work has discovered the existence of features corresponding to months and days of the week arranged in a circular structure in SAE feature spaces across models \citep{engels2024languagemodelfeatureslinear}.
-Studying how feature arrangements generalize across models may shed light on how features lie on a manifold.

-\textbf{Mechanistic Interpretability. } Recent work has made notable progress in neuron interpretation \citep{foote2023neurongraphinterpretinglanguage, garde2023deepdecipheraccessinginvestigatingneuron} and interpreting the interactions between Attention Heads and MLPs \citep{neo2024interpretingcontextlookupstransformers}.
-Other work in mechanistic interpretability has traditionally focused on 'circuits'-style analysis \citep{elhage2021mathematical}, as well as the use of steering vectors to direct models at inference using identified representations \citep{zou2023representation, turner2023activation, bereska2024mechanisticinterpretabilityaisafety}.
-These approaches have been combined with SAEs to steer models in the more interpretable SAE feature space \citep{nanda2024decompsae}.
-Steering vectors have been found across models; for instance, \cite{arditi2024refusal} found "Refusal Vectors" that steered a model to refuse harmful instructions across 13 different models, including Gemma and Llama-2.
+\textbf{Mechanistic Interpretability. } Previous work has made notable progress in neuron interpretation \citep{foote2023neurongraphinterpretinglanguage, garde2023deepdecipheraccessinginvestigatingneuron} and interpreting the interactions between components \citep{neo2024interpretingcontextlookupstransformers}.
+Other work in mechanistic interpretability focus on circuits analysis \citep{elhage2021mathematical}, as well using steering vectors to control model behaviors \citep{zou2023representation, turner2023activation}.
+These approaches have been combined with SAEs to steer models in the more interpretable SAE feature space \citep{chalnev_improving_2024}.
+Steering vectors have been found across models, such as vectors that steered a model to refuse harmful instructions across 13 different models \citep{arditi2024refusal}.